ivsall2012/A-Highly-Distributed-Architecture-for-Large-scale-Collaborations/warm-up.md

 #### Cons:
 A closure also increases captured objects' lifetime, not just "self", all objects involved.
-All captured objects will have their retainCounter+1 in the code block, if you don't flag them as "weak".
-And if there's one object becomes nil before the closure gets executed, a "EXC_BAD_ACCESS" will knock on your screen.
+All captured objects will have their retainCounter+1 in the code block, if you don't flag them as "weak" then make it strong inside the closure(block in Objective-C), the object might be nil and：
+1. In Objective-C, the object is nil and do nothing, most importantly, it would mess out your logics since the codes inside the block assumes the object is not nil.
+2. In Swift, the compiler though would warn you if you do "[weak object]" and you didn't use optional.
+And if you accidentally unwrap it, the program would crash, since Swift, unlike Objective-C, nil object's operation will crash the whole program.

 It might causes retain cycles, particularly three-way retain cycles.
 It's hard to debug.
 A closure can be passed and executed by any object at anytime in any thread -- it's just too flexible and not clear, too many uncertainties, at least this is how I feel about it!